Previous Projects - Research

 Our research in building energy performance has been peer-reviewed and published internationally.
 This evidence-based work directly informs how we design and advise on every project we undertake.

-Rolling Back Insulation in Naturally Ventilated Buildings in India
+Rolling Back Insulation in Naturally Ventilated Buildings: A case to re-evaluate the residential energy code in India

 We publish what we practise.